-We assess the validity of our astrophysical gf-values by adopting them to spectra of Ap stars.
+We assess the validity of our astrophysical gf-values by applying them to the spectra of Ap stars.
 Ap stars are a kind of CP stars that exhibit extremely high metal abundances.
-Thanks to the high abundances, Ap stars show clear Ce III absorption lines that we focus on.
-However, it is also known that they show inconsistent abundances between singly and doubly ionized rare-earth elements (REE), called REE anomaly (Ryabchikova et al. 2004; Ryabchikova & Romanovskaya 2017).
-Even if Ce abundances have been measured from Ce II lines, it does not necessarily represent the Ce abundances.
-Therefore, these stars cannot be used to derive gf-values in Section 4.
+Thanks to the high abundances, Ap stars show clear Ce III absorption lines on which we focus.
+However, it is also known that they show inconsistent abundances between singly and doubly ionized rare-earth elements (REEs), called the REE anomaly (Ryabchikova et al. 2004; Ryabchikova & Romanovskaya 2017).
+Even if Ce abundances have been measured from Ce II lines, they does not necessarily represent actual Ce abundances.
+Therefore, these stars cannot be used to derive the gf-values in Section 4.

 Here, we estimate the Ce abundances from Ce III lines (hereafter Ce III abundances) in Ap stars using the derived astrophysical gf-values.
 We use three Ap stars, HD 101065 (Przybylski's Star), HD 201601 (γ Equ), and HD 24712.
-These stars have quite different log g from the supergiants used to derive the gf-values.
-Thus, the abundance estimates serve as independent assessment of the derived gf-values.
+These stars have quite different log g values from the supergiants used to derive the gf-values.
+Thus, the abundance estimates serve as an independent assessment of the derived gf-values.

-The spectrum of HD 101065 was taken with Gemini south/IGRINS on UT 2022 December 18 in two ABBA sequences with each exposure time of 33 sec.
-An A0V star (HIP 55019) was also observed for the telluric standard.
+The spectrum of HD 101065 was taken with Gemini-South/ IGRINS on UT 2022 December 18 in two ABBA sequences, each with an exposure time of 33 s.
+An AOV star (HIP 55019) was also observed for the telluric standard.
 Those IGRINS spectra are reduced through the pipeline (Lee et al. 2017), as described in Section 3.1.
 The 1D spectra are normalized by continuum fitting.